Creating Collaborative, Creative, and Active Virtual Learning Environments (VLEs) and Learning Management Systems (LMS)!

 Get your copy of Hacking Digital Learning, The 30 Goals Challenge, or Learning to Go.
 Ask me about training your teachers, ShellyTerrell@gmail.com!

-- Check out your VLE and see what tools and features already support collaboration and creativity.
+- Check out your LMS and VLE to see what tools and features already support collaboration and creativity.
 Does your VLE have forums, offer badges, or allow you to embed?

 - If you are deciding on a VLE, consider the following.
 What are your students’ ages?
 Some platforms only allow 13+.
 Will it be private or public?
 Does it have the ability for synchronous and asynchronous teaching?
 What is your connection?
 What is your access and your students’ access outside school?
 It is frustrating to only have a Learning Management System (LMS) or VLE accessible when you are on campus.
 You, your students and their parents should be able to access the VLE outside of class.
 What is your class size?
 Some platforms will be free for only a certain number of students.
 Platforms like Moodle require server space.

 - Get a foundation in pedagogy and instructional practices that support digital collaboration and literacy.
-Check out my bookmarks on Digital Blooms, Peeragogy, SAMR, and Connectivism.
+Take my accredited online graduate course with EdtechnologySpecialists!

-- Get students to use digital tools to create interactive mindmaps, multimedia presentations, digital storiesl, comics, games, blogs, scavenger hunts, videos, podcasts, digital fliers, posters, infographics, and more!
+- Get students to use digital tools to create interactive mindmaps, multimedia presentations, digital stories, comics, games, blogs, scavenger hunts, videos, podcasts, digital fliers, posters, infographics, and more!

 - Discover which tools your students already have access to or know how to use by surveying them.
 Here’s my student Google Survey template to get you started.

 - Need the right tool for your project?
-Check out Edshelf.com and Graphite.org, which are search engines for teacher recommended digital tools.\
+Check out Edshelf.com, a free search engines for teacher recommended digital tools.

 - Create a community with digital icebreakers.
 Find a list of digital icebreakers I’ve created and a presentation here!

-- Get students to social bookmark and curate with free tools, like Diigo, Pearltrees, Storify, Pinterest, Livebinders, and Educlipper.
+- Get students to social bookmark and curate with free tools, like Wakelet, Diigo, Pearltrees, Livebinders, and Google Keep.
 Find more resources here!

 - Students can create eportfolios with social bookmarking tools and as a final project create eportfolio presentations in which they reflect on the learning for each module/unit.
 Check out my students’ reflective eportfolio presentations here!

 - Give them learning missions you grade with digital badges.
-Find out more in this post about learning missions.
 Check out my bookmarks for creating digital badges.
-Complete your own mission to transform an assignment, test, quiz, or project into a meaningful mission.
-When you complete this mission, claim your badge here, Credly.com/claim/21346/F50-B50B-105.

 - You need to get parents on board with your technology integration.
 Get them to sign Responsible/Acceptable Use policies.
 Find example templates and other resources for engaging parents in my survival tips for engaging parents!